 Compensation can help you cover the costs of your accident and recovery, so that you can get back to where you were before your injury.
 This means your solicitor will take all the expenses caused by your injury into consideration when making your case.

 For example, if you’ve had to take time off work then you may have received less pay or no wage at all during your absence.
-At a time when you should be focussing on your recovery, this can be very difficult to cope with – that’s why our solicitors make sure your compensation covers any lost earnings.
+At a time when you should be focussing on your recovery, this can be very difficult to cope with – that’s why a solicitor will make sure your compensation covers any lost earnings.

 The money you receive can also compensate for any future implications your injury may have on your employment and job opportunities.
 For example, if your leg injury means that you’re no longer able to work full-time, or if it has caused you to miss out on a promotion at work, then your compensation can be negotiated to cover the impact this may have on your finances.